intodeep55555/react-course-2-expensify-app/readme.txt

 ———(FireBase)—————————————————————————————————
 $ npm add firebase

-Create a Realtime Database in “firebase.com” with test mode(read: true, write: true).
+Create a Realtime Database in “firebase.com” with certain “RULES”.
 Then, add FireBase code to app by clicking “</>” in Project Overview page.

 ->add to created ‘/firebase/firebase.jp’ in project.